 Figure 1 – Worker Interface Profile Taxonomy

-The term “worker” and “component” are used interchangeably in this document; however worker is generally more concrete and closer to an implementation and component is more abstract and closer to a functionally specified entity.
+The term “worker” and “component” are used interchangeably in this document; however worker is more concrete and specific in that it refers to an implementation and component is more abstract and closer to a functionally specified entity.
 The WIP specification presents a worker- centric bias making it easy for the designer to express the choices from the WIP patterns (i.e. control, data, and memory).
 Worker authors (component implementers) should find that the communication patterns presented here cover substantially all of their core connectivity needs (when they are not already externally specified).
 They should use this document as the specification for that connectivity.

 When the other side of an interface is not connected to a co-located worker (another part of the same application residing in the same FPGA), it is connected to “infrastructure IP”.
 Infrastructure IP includes logic that adapts the outside world to the WIP interfaces and visa versa.
 Infrastructure IP may also include IP that adapts WIP profiles to each other, when certain profile choices are made on each side that is not directly connectable.
 Infrastructure IP creators must be aware that they take on an additional burden and value, as they must in general accommodate all possible worker implementation choices per profile for a particular interface, not just one worker’s implementation choice.